ebtc-protocol/ebtc/README.md

 2. eBTC token are fully redeemable - users can always swap $x worth of eBTC for $x worth of stETH (minus fees), directly with the system.

-After opening a CDP with some stETH, users may issue ("borrow") tokens such that the collateralization ratio of their Cdp remains above 110%.
+After opening a CDP with some stETH, users may issue ("borrow") tokens such that the collateralization ratio of their CDP remains above 110%.
 A user with $1000 worth of stETH in a CDP can issue up to $909.09 worth of eBTC.

 The tokens are freely exchangeable - anyone with an Ethereum address can send or receive eBTC tokens, whether they have an open CDP or not.
 The tokens are burned upon repayment of a CDP's debt.